Registration and Scheduling

 An independent study is a course taken with ongoing supervision by a faculty member for rigorous learning and knowledge enhancement in an area of interest beyond the courses offered.
 The content of an independent study course should not duplicate any course currently available to students except in extenuating circumstances.
 One to three credit hours will be permitted per independent study.

-1. Students who want to complete an independent study must discuss the course proposal with the Program Director (or Division Dean in the absence of a Program Director).
+1. Students who want to complete an independent study must discuss the course proposal with the Program Director (or Division Dean).

 1. This proposal should include rationale for the topic/project; and